lolotrgeek/qmrExchange/README.md

 # 🚀EconSim🚀
-A simulated exchange where price action is a result of agents interacting through an order book.

-This implements qmrExchange where agents and the exchange run in separate processes.
+A simulated economy with an exchange using backed assets.

 ## UNDER DEVELOPMENT
 -- version 0.1 --